 The corner of U and 14th Streets may be one of the most well-known and crowded intersections in the city, but The Gibson remains inconspicuous, and for good reason.
 This intimate speakeasy, accessible only through an unmarked door, attracts couples and cocktail lovers alike.
 Dimly lit tables require reservations, while bar seats and the patio remain walk-in-ready when bespoke drinks are calling your name.

-This bar and music venue is as unapologetically divey as it gets in an ever-changing neighborhood.
+This bar and music venue is as unapologetically divey as it gets in an ever-evolving neighborhood.
 Happy hour goes late, but drinks are still quite affordable on any of the three floors.
-Hang out downstairs in a cozy booth; visit the middle floor for stand-up comedy, live music or ‘90s dance parties; and take a breather on the top-floor patio (covered in winter).
+Hang out downstairs in a cozy booth; visit the middle floor for stand-up comedy, live music or ‘90s dance parties; and take a breather on the top-floor patio (which is open year-round and covered in the winter).

 In this downstairs space, parties go late – very late, in fact.
-Themed party nights attract those who aren’t done dancing at closing time at other bars.
+Themed party nights attract those who aren’t done dancing when it's closing time at other bars.
 Be warned, it gets warm.
 The name really does say it all.

 This hipster hangout, and its next-door neighbor Dodge City, are narrow, popular and friendly bars, both with back patios.
 Velvet is a bit more divey, and hosts live music and DJ sets of artists you probably haven’t heard of, but that you won’t be able to stop dancing to.